eoscostarica/guide.eoscostarica.io/docs/interplanetary-file-system.md

 sidebar_label: IPFS (Interplanetary File System)
 ---

-The IPFS (Interplanetary File System) is a decentralized network protocol that is based on a distributed network, this to create a direct relationship with the p2p method ([peer to peer](https://es.wikipedia.org/wiki/Peer-to-peer)), the purpose of this protocol is to store files or information quickly and safely.
-In this way, the IPFS changes the traditional form of information storage from centralized to decentralized, bringing with it many benefits such as access to information without depending on a single storage point for its respective access, increased storage, control of use of your own data and among many other benefits.
+[IPFS](https://ipfs.io/) (Interplanetary File System) is a decentralized network protocol that is based on a distributed network, this to create a direct relationship with the p2p method ([peer to peer](https://es.wikipedia.org/wiki/Peer-to-peer)), the purpose of this protocol is to store files or information quickly and safely.
+In this way, IPFS changes the traditional form of information storage from centralized to decentralized, bringing with it many benefits such as access to information without depending on a single storage point for its respective access, increased storage, control of use of your own data and among many other benefits.

 <figure
   class="video_container">